Aadhaar Act, 2016

 The Aadhaar (Targeted Delivery of Financial and other Subsidies, benefits and services) Act, 2016 is a money bill of the Parliament of India.
 It aims to provide legal backing to the Aadhaar unique identification number project.
 It was passed on 11 March 2016 by the Lok Sabha.
-Certain provisions of the Act came into force from 12 July 2016 and 12 September 2016.
+Certain provisions of the Act came into force from 12 July 2016 and published in the Gazette of India on 12 September 2016.

 Background

 During the budget presentation on 29 February 2016, Finance Minister Arun Jaitley announced that a bill will be introduced within a week which will provide legislative support to the Aadhaar.
 On 3 March 2016, the Aadhaar (Targeted Delivery of Financial and Other Subsidies, Benefits and Services) Bill, 2016 was introduced in the Parliament as a money bill by Jaitley as it fulfilled Article 110's provisos - 110(1)(c), 110(1)(d) and 110(1)(e) of the Constitution of India.
 The decision to introduce it as a money bill was criticised by the opposition parties.
 Ghulam Nabi Azad, an INC leader, wrote in a letter to Jaitley that the ruling party BJP was trying to bypass the Rajya Sabha, as they did not have the majority in the upper house.
 A money bill is only required to pass in the lower house Lok Sabha.
 Jyotiraditya Scindia of INC asked why a new bill was introduced when the National Identification Authority of India Bill, 2010 was still pending in the Rajya Sabha.